Sebastian Fundora: Fundora vs. Tszyu 2

 On May 2, 2025, Fundora was stripped of his WBO title for refusing to face mandatory challenger Xander Zayas, instead opting to honor his rematch clause with Tim Tszyu.

-The rematch occurred on July 19, 2025 at the MGM Grand Garden Arena.
+The rematch occurred on July 19, 2025, at the MGM Grand Garden Arena.
 Fundora defeated Tszyu by seventh round corner stoppage.

 Thurman Fight: Injury Postponement and Rescheduling

 In October 2025, Fundora suffered a hand injury during training camp that forced the postponement of his scheduled October 25 title defense against Thurman.
 The injury occurred when Fundora landed a punch that connected with his sparring partner's elbow during a training session on October 9.
 Although the hand was not fractured, Fundora was unable to spar for three weeks due to a contusion that caused inflammation and swelling.
 Following the postponement, it was reported that the Fundora–Thurman fight was expected to be rescheduled for late January 2026, potentially landing on the undercard of Manny Pacquiao's comeback fight against Rolly Romero in Las Vegas.
 The Pacquiao card was initially set for January 24, though sources indicated it could shift to January 31.

+Fundora's bout against Thurman was rescheduled for March 28, 2026, at the MGM Grand Garden Arena in Las Vegas.
+Fundora beat Thurman by TKO in the 6th round.